Southwest Rapid Rewards Priority Credit Card Review

 Key Takeaways

 This is the ideal card for frequent Southwest flyers.
-The $149 annual fee is immediately offset by a $75 Southwest travel credit, and the four upgraded boardings (in the A1–A15 group) easily cover the remaining cost.
+You can start making up for the $229 annual fee with free first checked bags, a preferred seat selection at booking, and an Extra Legroom Seat Upgrade 48 hours prior to departure (all for the cardmember and up to 8 passengers).
 You'll also receive 7,500 anniversary points and an annual 10,000-point Companion Pass boost, putting you well on your way to earning one of the most valuable perks in domestic travel.
 If Southwest is your preferred airline — even just a few times annually — this card provides consistent, real-world value.

 Why This Card Could Be Right For You